© 2018 TrueLook Inc. All rights reserved.

-From the Save/Share window, select the "Compose Email" tab.
-Enter your info and email message and TrueLook will deliver an email with the image attached.
+Select Email to share this image with others.
+Enter your info and message and TrueLook will deliver an email with the image attached.

 From the Project Menu on the left, select "Time-Lapses".
 All active, paused, and completed time-lapses will be listed with before and after thumbnails.